 Hack and Paint is a distributed VR game studio.
 Our office is wherever each one of us feels most happy to work from.
 We can work from home, a cabin in the woods, a coffee shop, or even an airplane - at Hack and Paint we are free to choose!

 When we thought about creating the perfect studio, location was always an issue.
 Do we make a studio based in New York, San Francisco, Sofia, or Sydney?
 Or maybe somewhere where we can get subsidies from the government?
 What if some great artist or programmer wants to join us, but doesn't want to uproot his or her whole family to a new location?
 How do we make it simpler for the best people from around the world to join us?
 We envisioned a company that doesn't require the hustle of a daily commute to a fixed office location.
 After all, we are building digital products; we don’t really need to be in the same physical place.

 We are a team of industry veterans, with experience from the highest levels of Games, Animation, and VFX production.
-Our talent hails from companies including Pixar, Blue Sky, MPC, EA Games, Rhythm & Hues, Chaos Group, Ubisoft, and RGB.
+Our talent hails from companies including Pixar, Blue Sky, MPC, EA Games, Rhythm & Hues, Chaos Group, Ubisoft.
 Our members are spread across the world, including New York, San Francisco, Los Angeles, Boston, Brighton, Munich, and Sofia.
 This diversity brings unique perspectives to creativity.

 Happy employees make awesome products and awesome products make happy users!
 At Hack and Paint we all have a stake in the company.

 Everything in Hack and Paint is completely transparent.
 You want to know something?
 Just ask.
 Financial decisions and information are visible to everyone - including sales, equity, and yes - salaries too!
 We believe transparency is a vital part of engaging people at work.